NEWS, EDITORIALS, REFERENCE

-The PLA sees memory accesses at a fairly course grain resolution, one of 16 regions of 4K each.
+The PLA sees memory accesses at a fairly coarse grain resolution, one of 16 regions of 4K each.
 This is enough to activate and deactivate the smallest ROM on the board, the 4K character set ROM.
 Under different input conditions, instead of activating the 4K character ROM, the PLA will activate the 4K region "I/O" instead.
 But, I/O isn't one chip.
 It's a bunch of chips, each of which must have a smaller addressable footprint than 4K.
-That's where U15 comes in, the pair of 2–bit binary decoders.
+That's where U15 comes in, the pair of 2-bit binary decoders.

 Each binary decoder has its own low-active enable line, and takes 2 more next-most-significant address bits and decodes them into 4 separate lines.
 The way they are arranged is a bit complicated to see at first.
 The PLA's I/O output line enables the first 2-bit binary decoder, which decodes A11 and A10.
 These two bits subdivide I/O into four 1K regions, like this: